OpenTechSchool/html-css-beginners/core/first-repo.md

 ---
-layout: default
+layout: ots
 title: Your first repository
 ---

-# Your first repository

 {% highlight sh %}
 $ git init myfirstrepo
 Initialized empty Git repository in /tmp/myfirstrepo/.git/
 {% endhighlight %}

-Git creates a directory called `myfirstrepo`, this is where you'll be keeping all your code.
+Git creates a directory called `myfirstrepo`.
+This is where you'll be keeping all your code.
 Then git creates a subdirectory called `.git` which is where it keeps all the settings and history for this repository.
 It starts with a dot, which means that it is a hidden directory, to keep it out of the way of your files.